 - All key regulatory closure requirements will be met. - All regrading of mine waste structures is performed during operations.
 This includes creating tailings and waste rock facilities at a closure-ready 3:1 slope. - Some regrading of the waste rock dump and TSF will be required to recontour benches and to create a more-effective surface water drainage pattern. - Excess water on the TSF must be evaporated using an enhanced evaporation method.
 The surface will be allowed to sit dry for one year to consolidate and stabilize to a "trafficable" surface condition.
-It will take approximately one year to evaporate the tailings pond using the forced evaporator systems which were purchased for the MAG pit dewatering (see Section 20.1.4 above).

-- Waste rock and pit backfill is to be covered by 12 inches of cover and 5 inches of growth media.
-This is consistent with the prior closure cover (see Section 4.4). - An approved rangeland grass mix will be used.
+It will take approximately one year to evaporate the tailings pond using the forced evaporator systems which were purchased for the MAG pit dewatering (see Section 17.1.4 above). - Waste rock and pit backfill is to be covered by 12 inches of cover and 5 inches of growth media.
+This is consistent with the prior closure cover. - An approved rangeland grass mix will be used.
 Grassland and wildlife habitat with grazing is the anticipated post-mining land use. - Because of the ML risk, the TSF, pit backfill, and WRSF will be covered with an Evapotranspiration Cover (ET Cover).
 In arid climates, ET covers have been shown to perform as well as HDPE covers in preventing mine waste leachate.
-For the PEA, the ET cover is assumed to be 18 inches thick. - All buildings, powerlines, and other infrastructure will be removed. - The RIBs will be filled-in and reclaimed. - Four stream channels will be reclaimed, allowing precipitation in the hills to have a reclaimed and restored streambed in which it can flow through the reclaimed mine down into the valley.
-Granite Creek will be restored to near its pre-mining flow path, over the top of the backfilled pits, and adjacent to the new waste dumps. - The water quality in the MAG pit lake will unlikely meet Nevada water quality standards due to elevated arsenic standards (see Section 20.1.1).
-However, because the lake will be a terminal sink for water, this PEA does not consider it a long-term risk to groundwater quality.
-GRE assumes that an ecological risk assessment will likely conclude that the marginal arsenic concentrations (estimated at 35 ppb) will not be a significant risk to migratory waterfowl. - GRE assumes that seepage from the CX pit backfill will not have a significant impact on groundwater quality and be contained within the evaporative cone-of-depression for the MAG pit lake and/or will be protected by the ET cover. - With an ET cover, GRE assumes that the WRDs will not create a surface or groundwater quality impact. - After dewatering and consolidation and with an ET cover, GRE assumes that the TSF will not cause a long-term surface water or groundwater seepage water quality issue. - Other than the issues discussed above, there are no other potential water quality or water quantity impacts at Granite Creek upon closure.
+For the PEA, the ET cover is assumed to be 18 inches thick. - All buildings, power lines, and other infrastructure will be removed. - The RIBs will be filled-in and reclaimed. - Four stream channels will be reclaimed, allowing precipitation in the hills to have a reclaimed and restored streambed in which it can flow through the reclaimed mine down into the valley.
+Granite Creek will be restored across the pit backfill and adjacent to the waste dumps to a channel similar to the pre-mining flowpath. - The water quality in the MAG pit lake will unlikely meet Nevada water quality standards due to elevated arsenic standards (see Section 17.1.1).
+However, because the lake will be a terminal sink for water, this IA does not consider it a long-term risk to groundwater quality.
+GRE assumes that an ecological risk assessment will likely conclude that the marginal arsenic concentrations (estimated at 35 ppb) will not be a significant risk to migratory waterfowl.

+- GRE assumes that seepage from the CX pit backfill will not have a significant impact on groundwater quality and be contained within the evaporative cone-of-depression for the MAG pit lake and/or will be protected by the ET cover. - With an ET cover, GRE assumes that the WRDs will not create a surface or groundwater quality impact. - After dewatering and consolidation and with an ET cover, GRE assumes that the TSF will not cause a long-term surface water or groundwater seepage water quality issue. - Other than the issues discussed above, there are no other potential water quality or water quantity impacts at Granite Creek upon closure.

-20.3.2 Closure Costs
+17.8.2 Closure Costs

-The closure costs are summarized in Table 20-4.
+The closure costs are summarized in Error!
+Reference source not found..5